-Essay written for Core77, as part of a year long series by Tellart.
+Essay written for Core77, as part of a year long series on the future of Interaction Design.

-Making a case for the designers’ role in early stage development of our future technologies, using the example of Brain-Computer-Interfaces.
+Making a case for the designers’ role in shaping preferable futures for nascent technologies, using the example of Brain-Computer-Interfaces.

 When Brain-Computer Interfaces Go Mainstream, Will Dystopian Sci-Fi Be Our Only Guidance?

 A look at how we can redirect negative feelings towards BCI to shape a preferable future

 "I enter the subway.
 It's crowded as usual around this time, but I manage to find a vacant seat next to a Talker—a man carrying on a conversation on his phone in public space.
 Only grandpas do that these days.
 I take out my ThoughtReader.
 I just got a new one last month, much more discreet than my old one, it fits right behind my ear.
 I hold up my smartwatch and open the ThoughtNotes app.
 I press the tiny switch behind my ear and feel a little tingle, a sign that it's connected.
 A small light blinks through my ear to indicate to others that I am focussed.
 I start jotting down some ideas.
 It can be a little messy sometimes especially when you are just forming the thoughts, but it's fast and I can easily clean it up on my computer at home.
 When I'm done, I press save and open the QuietChat app.
 I call my husband and we thought-chat about work and dinner a bit.
 I can sense he's tired.
 It's funny, I think afterwards to myself, I can't believe we used to have these conversations out loud…"

 This scenario may sound like your average sci-fi story, but there is an important difference—this scenario is grounded in real research and current technological development.
 More importantly, this scenario is an initial sketch for a future vision that I wouldn't mind inhabiting.